Help provide clean water to

 Water scarcity can take an immediate, physical toll on entire communities and many families around the world lack critical access to clean and safe water.
 Without clean water, families are prone to disease and farmers cannot adequately support their livestock and crops.

-Today, you can partner with us to not only help provide clean and safe drinking water to families in the Dominican Republic, but to other impoverished families in countries like Bolivia, Ethiopia, Guatemala and more!
+Today, you can partner with us to help provide clean and safe drinking water to impoverished families in Haiti, Bolivia, Malawi and more!

-Proceeds from this campaign will be used to cover any expenditures to provide clean water incurred through June 30, 2020, the close of our ministry’s new fiscal year.
+Proceeds from this campaign will be used to cover any expenditures to provide safe and secure housing incurred through June 30, 2020, the close of our ministry’s new fiscal year.
 In the event that more funds are raised than needed to fully fund the project, the excess funds, if any, will be used to meet the most urgent needs of the ministry.